jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-## Contact Us Page
+## Contact Page

-1. Verify that the contact us page appears as expected and looks good at all screen widths.
+1. Verify that the contact page appears as expected and looks good at all screen widths.

     - Outcome: Pass